 Setting up a classroom library that is fun, inviting and cozy helps kids get excited to read and supports literacy instruction.
 A well-stocked classroom library provides a central location for classroom resources, serves as a place for students to talk about and interact with books, and helps your students learn about books and authors’ craft.
-Here are ten fun tips for making your classroom library the most special space in your classroom, including a few amazing new technologies from our friends at Library Ideas that your students will love.
+Here are ten fun tips for making your classroom library the most special space in your classroom.

 1. Create a magical setting.

 Make your classroom library an inviting, cozy spot for your students to curl up with a good book.
 Include comfy seating like bean bag chairs or one of these DIY versions, a soft rug and twinkle lights.
 Include a basket of noise-canceling headphones so kids can really focus.
 Most importantly, create a clearly organized system that makes it easy for kids to browse for one of their favorites or something new so they can spend time reading, not looking.

 Classroom readers are a diverse lot.
 Get to know your students’ reading preferences by taking a quick survey.
 Show your students that the library is made for them by featuring their favorites.
 Be sure to include a variety of both fiction and nonfiction books in your collection, along with a variety of genres and authors.
 Invest in book sets of popular books for your grade so kids can read them with their friends.

 Imagine your students sitting down to read a book and having it read to them.
 VOX Books are printed books that come with a unique, permanently attached audio reader attached.
 No tapes, CDs, tablets or apps to mess with.
 Real, actual books that come with professional audio narration- kids love them!
 In fact, studies show that VOX Books users improve their reading comprehension by 75% and reading accuracy by over 50%.